JackEAllen/Docusaurus_L_and_D/my-website/versioned_docs/version-1.0/template.md

 ### Admonitions with MDX
 Using MDX, you can make admontation tabs.
-The tabs take advantage of mdx by relative import `./styles.module.css` which contains some custom css to change the colours of hte tabs to make them more distinguishable from one another.
+The tabs take advantage of mdx by relative import `./styles.module.css` which contains some custom css to change the colours of the tabs to make them more distinguishable from one another.

 ```jsx
 :::tip Use tabs in admonitions